wuer5/OMGSR/README.md

 </div>

 ## :boom: News
-- **2025.8.19**: :hugs: Integrate the DINOv3 GAN loss (support 512, 1k, or higher resolution for trainings).
+- **2025.8.19**: :hugs: Integrate the DINOv3 GAN loss (support 512, 1k, or higher resolution for training).
 - **2025.8.16**: :hugs: The training code is released.
 - **2025.8.15**: The inference code and weights are released.
 - **2025.8.12**: The arXiv paper is released.